 IP rights are personal property.
 When you assign your rights to IP, the person you transfer the rights to becomes the legal owner of those rights, unlike when you grant a licence, where you retain ownership of the IP.
 There may be instances where it is necessary to transfer ownership (assign) in the copyright in an artwork or rights to a registered design to another person, for example, a company may be created to run the business that commercialises artwork and IP in the artwork needs to be formally transferred to the company.
-Another situation may be where an artist has licensed an artwork to a homeware design company and given them the right to register designs on the condition that when the licence ends, the artist is entitled to have the registered design transferred to them.
+Another situation may be where an artist has licensed an artwork to a homeware design company and given them the right to registered design transferred to them.
 The owner of IP rights, copyright registered design or trade mark can transfer ownership of those rights to another person.
 To transfer rights to an unregistered design, you would assign the copyright in the designs.
 It is also possible to assign rights to a design application before it is granted.